code-baa/GodotMultiplayerDemo/readme.md

-# Godot 4 Multiplayer Authoritative Server Demo
+# Godot 4 Multiplayer Authoritative Server 3D Demo

 ## About

 This project is a Godot 4.2 game implementation of a multiplayer game using an authoritative server architecture with client side prediction, server reconciliation, and lag compensation.

+I have made changes to implement 3D and mouse look.

 ## Features